wavesoft/virtual-atom-smasher/doc/explanations.md

 # Hadronization ( or Fragmentation )

 Hadronization is the physical process by which quarks and gluons turn into hadrons.

 If one of the quarks in a given hadron is pulled away from its neighbors, the color-force field "stretches" between that quark and its neighbors.
 In so doing, more and more energy is added to the color-force field as the quarks are pulled apart.
 At some point, it is energetically cheaper for the color-force field to "snap" into a new quark-antiquark pair.
 In so doing, energy is conserved because the energy of the color-force field is converted into the mass of the new quarks, and the color-force field can "relax" back to an unstretched state.

 Free quarks are never observed, i.e. a quark never exists on its own for a time longer than ∼ 1/Λ: up, down, strange, charm, and bottom quarks all hadronize, i.e. become part of a meson or baryon, on a timescale ∼ 1/Λ; the top quark instead decays before it has time to hadronize.

+apo manual to pythia
+hadronization process, wherein the coloured partons are transformed into jets of colourless hadrons, photons and leptons.
+The hadronization can be further subdivided into fragmentation and decays, where the former describes the way the creation of new quark-antiquark pairs can break up a high-mass system into lower-mass ones, ultimately hadrons.
+(The word ‘fragmentation’ is also sometimes used in a broader sense, but we will here use it with this specific meaning.)

+the hard process is used as input to generate bremsstrahlung corrections, and that the result of this exercise is thereafter left to hadronize.

 ## Hadron